-Researching what your competitors are up to and how they present themselves shouldn’t be an exercise that will leaves you being envious of them, or in many cases, a box ticking exercise to ensure you do the same as them.
+Researching what your competitors are up to shouldn’t be approached as an exercise that will leaves you being envious of them, or in many cases, a box-ticking exercise to ensure you do the same as them.

-The goal of researching your competion is to inform and inspire you to create a brand that differentiates you from them and gives you an identity that will support you in convincing your target audience to buy from you, instead of them.
+The goal is to inform and inspire you to ensure your brand differentiates from them and gives you an identity that will support you in convincing your target audience to buy from you, instead of them.

 The biggest challenge your brand will face is standing out from the competition, so it’s crucial to the success of your branding project that you don’t miss this step.

-To keep it simple, choose no more than three competitors initially and research their website, social accounts and google search results to help you answer the following questions:
+To keep it simple, choose no more than three competitors initially and then research their websites, social accounts and Google search results to help you answer the following questions: